20 Different Types of Fruits Explained

 Nuts are fruits under the different types of fruits we have.
 They are dry, single-seeded fruits with high oil content.

 A leathery or solid outer layer typically surrounds them.
-In botany, nuts are dry fruit with a single seed, a hard shell, and a protective husk.
+In botany, nuts are dry fruits with a single seed, a hard shell, and a protective husk.

 Chestnuts, hazelnuts, pecans, and walnuts are all examples of nuts.
 Peanuts and almonds do not fit the botanical definition of a nut.